mattgwagner/mattgwagner/cv.md

 #### Roles & Responsibilities

 * Attended JPMorganChase Corporate Development Program (CDP) Core Training in New York City on fundamentals of project management, finance, and team leadership
-* Helped design multi-tier java web-based business application running on clustered WebLogic 10 servers
 * Lead team workshops on J2EE best-practices on topics such as source control, bug tracking, exception handling, and event logging
 * Lead Developer on several long-term projects involving teams on-site and overseas in Mumbai, India

 ### University of South Florida Controller's Office - Tampa, FL
 **IT Systems Support** - May 2007 - May 2008

-#### Roles & Responsibilities

-* Configured and maintained a network of Windows PCs for 100+ personnel
-* Experience configuring and deploying inter-office instant messaging solution
-* Worked on-site with personnel to determine technical solutions to streamline business processes

 ### University of South Florida Academic Computing Help Desk - Tampa, FL
 **Student Technology Consultant** - January 2006 - December 2006

-#### Roles & Responsibilities

-* Assisted faculty and students in utilizing Blackboard academic CMS
-* Provided in-person, phone, instant message, and e-mail technical support for any campus academic technology issue

 ## Education